The Snowling Queen

 Thou hast fled all hospital’ty.

-No sister of mine, thou art, so grasp!
+No kin of mine, thou art, so grasp!

 TAM: How would it be enough to meet